MikeyRedmon/ComponentCastWebsite/readme.md

 ## Features left to implement

 I would like to come back and allow the register button to send any information registered to a server.

+## Testing.

+Before I deployed this website, I ran the code though the HTML and CSS validator several times, adjusting as I went in order to make sure my code was up to industry standard.

+The features of the website; That being the Navlist, the video players, the embedded tweet, twitter feed and instagram post all work as intended.
+As well as the form functioning as intended.

+When developing this website, I discovered that list elements are not considered allowed in the header section of a document, which made me change my navigation layout a bit but It was a simple enough fix.

+The website is responsive and when the width of the viewing portal shrinks the items stack on top of each other, allowing for easier consumption of the content.

+### Validator

+Running the HTML through a validator does show a few errors, which I will expand on in the Bugs section.

+Running the CSS through a validator shows no errors.

+### Unfixed Bugs

+Due to the code used in the Embedded youtube video players, tweet, tweeter feed and Instagram post, it comes up as an error on the HTML validator.
+Unfortunately, changing the code changes the view so I have to leave them be.

+## Deployment

+The Site is deployed on Gibhub Pages.

+In the Github Repository navigate to the settings tab, from there the source section drop down menu select the master Branch.
+Once the master branch is selected it will be automatically refreshed with a detailed ribbon display.

+The Live Link can be found here; [Component Cast Website](https://mikeyredmon.github.io/ComponentCastWebsite/)